You are here: Home / Journal / Why I still quite like Micro Four Thirds

 Why I still quite like Micro Four Thirds

-About a decade ago, I decided to go “mirrorless” – basically abandoning my heavy old Pemtax DSLR and going for a system camera that is smaller and lighter.
+About a decade ago, I decided to go “mirrorless” – basically abandoning my heavy old Pentax DSLR and going for a system camera that is smaller and lighter.
 At the time I considered the new Fuji mirrorless offerings and micro four thirds.
-Problem was that at t the time Fuji raw files would not work in open source software, whereas the raws from µ4/3 would.
+Problem was that at the time Fuji raw files would not work in open source software, whereas the raws from µ4/3 would.

 So I treated in February 2015, I treated myself to a Lumix DMC-GX7.
 Despite the shortcomings of the smaller sensor, I really like µ4/3 format.
 So much so that last year I bought a “low mileage” DMC-GX80, to keep it company.
 Though, to be clear, I have no sense of brand loyalty and I’d be perfectly happy with an Olympus at the same sort of price.
 On their own, these tiny bodies weigh around 470 grams or a bit over 530 grams with a 12-23mm or 20mm Lumix lens.
 And I love that “Swiss watch” feel of precision.